dev-opus/sui-campaign/README.md

 ### get_campaign_details

 - **Parameters**:
   - campaign: `&mut Campaign`
-  - clock: `&Clock`
-  - ctx: `&mut TxContext`

-- **Description**: retrieves the details of the passed campaign and sends it to the caller's address.
+- **Description**: retrieves the details of the passed campaign and returns it as an object.

 ### end_campaign